Last minutes &

-Booking a charter yacht more than half a year in advance gives you more specific options like the possibility:
+Booking a charter yacht more than half a year in advance gives you more specific options like the possibility to charter:

-- to charter an owner version yacht with fewer, hence more spacious cabins, ideal for one couple or small family;
+- an owner version yacht with fewer, hence more spacious, cabins: ideal for one couple or small family

-- to charter a smaller catamaran, since multihulls with a L.O.A. of 34 and 36 feet are quite rare;
+- one of the few smaller catamarans, since multihulls with a length of 36 and 38 feet are quite rare

-- to sail 10 days or any number of days that isn't based on weeks.
+- 10 days or any number of days that isn't based on weeks.

 To cope with a small budget

-- Opt for a slightly older sailing yacht (that's older than 4 yrs), yet only rent older yachts through reliable yacht charter companies!
+- You could opt for a slightly older sailing yacht (older than 5 yrs), yet – – only rent older yachts from reliable yacht charter companies.

-- Size down: a 32 feet yacht - although it seems small – is totally safe and most of the time is usually spent on deck or exploring the islands anyway.
+- Size down: a 33 feet yacht in the Ionian or a 37 feet yacht in the Aegean – although seemingly small – is entirely safe.
+Moreover, most of the time is spent on deck or exploring the islands.

 - Spend only a day in the vicinity of Athens and dive into the Hydra Gulf and Argolic gulf as soon as possible.
-The further away from the touristy areas the cheaper the yacht charter provisioning.
+The further away from the touristy areas the more economical the yacht charter provisioning.

-- Bavaria yachts are usually cheaper than for instance Jeanneau or Beneteau sailing yachts.
+- Bavaria yachts are usually more affordable than for instance Jeanneau or Beneteau sailing yachts.

 - Leave out the middleman!
-That charter agent (especially if not in Greece or Turkey) will collect 20 – 35% of your money, which means either the yacht will be more expensive, or the yacht is of less quality.
+That charter agent (certainly if outside Greece, Croatia or Turkey) will collect 20 – 35% of your money, which means either the yacht will be more expensive, or the yacht is of less quality.
 A second common issue is that in case of a problem like engine-failure they will point towards the owner, and the owner will point towards the agent.
-Hence, always rent directly with the fleet owner!
+Hence, always rent directly with the fleet owner.

-Advice!
-In case of a problem, also without an agent involved, immediately notify the company in writing via SMS / TEXTING or via e-mail - this to avoid “misunderstandings" lateron about what has been said!
+In case of a problem, also without an agent involved, immediately notify the company in writing via SMS / TEXTING or via e-mail → this to avoid “misunderstandings” later on about what has been said.

 If with just two persons, you have three main options for a yacht charter holiday:

-- Rent a small (30-37 ft) sailing yacht for just the two of you (private charter) - total freedom!
+- Rent a small (33 – 37 ft) sailing yacht for just the two of you (private charter) → total freedom.

-- Rent a cabin on a larger sailing yacht: 3 – 5 other couples or two families, fixed itinerary etc, cheaper.
+- Rent a cabin on a larger sailing yacht: 3 – 5 other couples or a group, fixed itinerary etc, cheaper.

 - Rent a cabin on a gulet motorsailer: more luxurious, more expensive, still fixed itinerary.

-Ferries will only dock at the large main port, the interesting places such as beaches, temples and other archaeological sites, picturesque fishing ports are elsewhere on the islands - finding transport by bus or taxi, and lodgings is cumbersome and expensive.
+The ferries only visit the larger islands and will only dock at the main (industrial) port.
+Yet the interesting places such as beaches, the colourful harbours, temples and other archaeological sites are elsewhere on the islands.
+Finding transport via bus or taxi plus subsequent lodgings is cumbersome and expensive.

-Since you sleep in a comfortable cabin on your sailing yacht – which is also equipped with a galley (kitchen) – it is much cheaper to go island-hopping on a sailing yacht than backpacker's style on expensive ferries.
+Since you will reside in your own comfortable ensuite cabin on a catamaran or sailing yacht – which is also equipped with a galley (kitchen) – it is more affordable to go island-hopping on a yacht / catamaran than backpacker's style on expensive ferries.